HyperGammaSpaces/SacredEchoes/SacredEchoes_Readme.md

 - Some glitches may occur when hard-resetting and resuming while in the middle of a player phase action.
 Choosing "Suspend" from the battle map menu works as intended.
 - (For the above two, if you encounter these issues, please provide me with files to replicate the issue--whether these are savestates or TAS inputs or a .sav file in which the issue persists after resuming the chapter)
 - Some issues with Lukas having a blank item in his inventory upon starting Act 3 have been reported.
 I think this one will require a Lua script to effectively debug.
 In the meantime, depositing the blank item should allow you to continue without ill effects.
-- I still don't like that one CG of Alm and Zeke and plan to re-draw it.

 #Credits